tai-lab/fic2-poc-basic_packer_examples/README.md

 * Create a floating ip: `nova floating-ip-create`

 * Inspect the `ubuntu_14.04_x86-generic.json` file and tweak the various fields:
-    * "flavor": the type of machine running the GE.
+    * "flavor": the type of machine running the SE.
 	* "source_image": the Ubuntu 14.04 base image's id.
 	* "networks": the local network's id where the instances will get their private ip.
 	* "floating_ip": the previously created floating ip.
-	* "security_groups": the security group bound with the GE.
+	* "security_groups": the security group bound with the SE.

 #### Use Packer

-* Choose a GE's directory.
+* Choose a SE's directory.

 * Remove the image in glance if it already exists: `nova image-delete`.